The critical difference between an effective and an ineffective leader lies in their ability to regulate the tension held by themselves & others

 If our team is stuck unable to regulate their tension, they have no room in their mind with which to tolerate the discomfort of differing perspectives or make an effort to understand what lies underneath such differences so as to co-produce a solution.
 Such co-production of solutions, the kind where all involved parties share a sense of personal ownership and motivation to carry out, lies at the heart of managing interpersonal conflicts, improving team performance, and working together with less effort & energy drain.
 Yet, they’re simply not in a state of mind to be able to effectively engage in such a process.

 If we cannot regulate our tension, we’re likely to continue practicing our coping behaviors, and some of these coping behaviors can easily worsen the tension held by other people.
 When this happens, other people are more likely to also respond with coping behaviors, which can, in turn, worsen our own tension, thus creating a vicious cycle.
 Is this productive or counter-productive?

-For you and your team to be effective, you have to interact with each other in ways that regulates the tension held by yourself and your team.
-I refer to this as having an empathic conversation with each other.
+For you and your team to be effective, you have to interact with each other in ways that regulate the tension held by yourself and your team.
+I refer to this as engaging in an empathic conversation with each other.

 Here’s why I call it that.

 First of all, when we experience too much tension, we are naturally driven to not empathize.
 What does it mean to be not empathizing?